 In 2003, Cillian Murphy played the role of Konstantine in a stage production of Chekhov's "The Seagull" at the Edinburgh International Festival.

-In 2004, Cillian Murphy married his longtime girlfriend, Yvonne McGuinness, whom he had met in 1996.
+In 2004, Cillian Murphy married his longtime girlfriend, Yvonne McGuinness, whom he had met at one of his rock band's shows in 1996.

-In 2004, Cillian Murphy prepared for his role in "Breakfast on Pluto" by meeting a transvestite and going clubbing.
+In 2004, Cillian Murphy prepared for his role in "Breakfast on Pluto" by meeting a transvestite and going clubbing with other transvestites.

-In 2004, Cillian Murphy was nominated for Breakthrough Male Performance at the MTV Movie Awards for his performance in "28 Days Later".
+In 2004, Cillian Murphy received a nomination for Breakthrough Male Performance at the MTV Movie Awards for his role in "28 Days Later".

-In 2005, Cillian Murphy and his wife welcomed their first son.
+In 2005, Cillian Murphy and Yvonne McGuinness had their first son.

-In 2005, Cillian Murphy starred as Patrick/"Kitten" Braden in "Breakfast on Pluto", earning a Golden Globe nomination.
+In 2005, Cillian Murphy starred as Patrick/"Kitten" Braden, a transgender Irish woman, in Neil Jordan's comedy-drama "Breakfast on Pluto".

-In 2005, Entertainment Weekly ranked Cillian Murphy among its "Summer MVPs" for his villainous roles.
+In 2005, Cillian Murphy was recognized as one of Entertainment Weekly's "Summer MVPs" for his villainous roles.

-In 2006, "The Wind That Shakes the Barley" broke the record of highest-grossing Irish independent film in Irish box office history, formerly held by "Intermission" in 2003.
+In 2006, "The Wind That Shakes the Barley" broke "Intermission" record and became the highest-grossing Irish independent film at the Irish box office.

 In 2006, Cillian Murphy received a nomination as Best Villain at the MTV Movie Awards for his role in "Batman Begins".

-In 2007, Cillian Murphy and his wife welcomed their second son.
+In 2007, Cillian Murphy and Yvonne McGuinness had their second son.

 In 2007, Cillian Murphy participated in the Rock the Vote Ireland campaign and campaigned for the rights of the homeless with Focus Ireland.

-In 2007, Cillian Murphy starred as a physicist and astronaut in the film "Sunshine," which led him to shift towards atheism.
+In 2007, Cillian Murphy's views shifted towards atheism after playing a physicist and astronaut in the film Sunshine.

 In 2011, Cillian Murphy became a patron of the UNESCO Child and Family Research Centre at the National University of Ireland Galway.